Brandon Peel

-Brandon Peel (born November 1, 1994) is an American professional basketball player for Ovarense Basquetebol of the Liga Portuguesa de Basquetebol (LPB).
+Brandon Peel (born November 1, 1994) is an American professional basketball player who last played for Ovarense Basquetebol of the Liga Portuguesa de Basquetebol (LPB).
 Peel played college basketball for the Central Connecticut Blue Devils.
 He entered the 2016 NBA draft but he was not selected in the draft's two rounds.

 College career

 Peel played college basketball for the Central Connecticut Blue Devils.
 During his senior year, he averaged 11.7 points, 2.0 assist, 9.1 rebounds and 0.7 steal a game.

 Professional career

 London Lions (2017–2020)

 On September 6, 2017, Peel signed with the London Lions in England for the 2017–18 BBL season.
 In 33 games, he averaged 13.4 points, 9.3 rebounds, 1.8 assists and 1.1 blocks per game.

 On July 16, 2018, Peel re-signed with London Lions on a two-year deal.
 Peel helped London win BBL Cup and its first regular season championship.
 He appeared in all 33 games in 2018–19, averaging 12.7 points, 7.6 rebounds and 1.5 assists per game.